SwiftGGTeam/the-swift-programming-language-in-chinese/ReferenceManual/Declarations.rst

     }

-If the function has a return type of ``Void``, the return type can be ommitted as follows:
+If the function has a return type of ``Void``, the return type can be omitted as follows:

 .. syntax-outline::